codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 ## Triggering builds with the Codemagic REST API

 The Codemagic REST API is used in a white-label workflow to trigger builds for each unique client version you need to build.
-When triggering a build, you can pass environment variables that identify a specific client so their unique assets can be downloaded and used for the build, and the unique client environment group name that holds all the client secrets.
+When triggering a build, you can pass environment variables in the API request's payload that identify a specific client so their unique assets can be downloaded and used for the build, and the unique client environment group name that holds all the client secrets.

 To trigger a build using the Codemagic REST API, you need your API access token, the application id, and the workflow id.